gibic-leici/wimumo/README.md

 |:--:|
 | *Collaborative art at Proyecto Bios.
 The eyes blink and vibrate in resonance with the heartbeat.* |

+WIMUMO is made by the [GIBIC group](www.gibic.ar) at [LEICI](leici.ing.unlp.edu.ar) Research Institute (UNLP-CONICET-CIC), La Plata, Argentina in collaboration with Tob√≠as Albirosa (Multimedia) and Alejandra Ceriani (Performance) from the Arts Faculty, UNLP.

 # What is WIMUMO?

 WIMUMO is a wireless device capable of measuring electrical signals from the body.
 The most well-known electrophysiological or biopotential signal is the electrocardiogram (ECG) that almost everyone has experiences at a doctor's office at some point.
 But other biopotentials can also be measured, such as those coming from the muscles (called electromyogram or EMG), brain (EEG) or eyes (EOG).